 Steps in Applying for a Private Education Student Loan:

-The DOE Federal Aid First explains the difference between federal and private loans.
+The U.S. Department of Education explains the difference between private and federal loans.

 2. Complete the FAFSA.